Aurele-B/Cellects/doc/first-analysis/image-analysis.md

 - Adjusting arena/spot shapes or sizes
 - Using *Select and draw* to annotate specimens/background
-- Manual configuration in advanced mode → Test changes with *Apply current config* !!! note
+- Manual configuration in advanced mode: Test changes with *Apply current config* !!! note

 	 - Confirm when magenta/pink contours match expected positions and counts.